flyperstudio/flyperstudio.github.io/docs/4b5c-readme-en.md

 ### 1. Select Question

 - On the homepage, you can choose to take a picture with the camera or select a picture from your photo album.<img src="https://www.flyperstudio.com/images/4b5c/main_page.png" width="200" />
-- Currently, only multiple-choice questions with only text are supported.
-If the question contains tables, images, or geometric figures, it cannot be recognized.
 - After selecting the picture, you can crop it to ensure that there is only one question in the picture.<img src="https://www.flyperstudio.com/images/4b5c/image_crop.png" width="200" />

 ### 2. Analyze Question